aiterm Svelte Themes

 Every tab maintains its own shell history.
 Clone a tab and its history comes with it.
 No more scrolling through one giant shared history trying to find the command you ran in a specific context.

 Reboot your machine, restart aiTerm — everything comes back.
 Terminal scrollback, tab layout, workspace state.
-Configure triggers to automatically resume Claude Code sessions, reconnect SSH sessions to the right remote CWD, and pick up exactly where you left off.
+Claude Code sessions auto-resume using hooks-captured session IDs — no manual setup needed.
+SSH sessions reconnect to the right remote CWD.
+Pick up exactly where you left off.

 Done with a Claude session but not ready to lose it?
 Archive the tab.
 It disappears from your tab bar but preserves everything — scrollback, notes, trigger state.
 Restore it later and resume right where you left off.
 Perfect for when /rename and --continue aren't enough.